emdupre/core-git-course/_episodes/04-remote.md

 ```
 {: .output}

-This **pushes** our `master` branch to the remote repository, named via the alias
-`origin` and creates a new `master` branch in the remote repository.
+This **pushes** our `master` branch to the remote repository, (named via the alias `origin`) and creates a new `master` branch in the remote repository.

-Now, on GitHub, we should see our code and if we click the `Commits` tab we should see
+Now, on GitHub, we should see our code,
-our complete history of commits.
+and if we click the `Commits` tab we should see our complete history of commits.

 Our local repository is now available on GitHub.
-So, anywhere we can access
+This means that anywhere we can access GitHub,
-GitHub, we can access our repository!
+we can access our repository!

 ### Push other local branches to a remote repository